Visa Inc.: Headquarters

 Visa was traditionally headquartered in San Francisco until 1985, when it moved to San Mateo.
 Around 1993, Visa began consolidating various scattered offices in San Mateo to a location in nearby Foster City.
 Visa became Foster City's largest employer.

 In 2009, Visa moved its corporate headquarters back to San Francisco when it leased the top three floors of the 595 Market Street office building, although most of its employees remained at its Foster City campus.
 In 2012, Visa decided to consolidate its headquarters in Foster City where 3,100 of its 7,700 global workers are employed.
 Visa owns four buildings at the intersection of Metro Center Boulevard and Vintage Park Drive.

 As of October 1, 2012, Visa's headquarters were located in Foster City.
 In December 2012, Visa Inc. confirmed that it will build a global information technology center off of the US 183 Expressway in northwest Austin, Texas.
 By 2019, Visa had leased space in four buildings near Austin and employed nearly 2,000 people.

 On November 6, 2019, Visa announced plans to move its headquarters back to San Francisco by 2024 upon completion of a new "13-story, 300,000-square-foot building".
 Visa also announced that it would redesign its current four-building complex in Foster City to 575,000 square feet, for offices for 3,000 employees in its product and technology teams.
 The existing complex has over 970,000 square feet of space, but Visa declined to explain how it would dispose of almost 400,000 square feet of excess space.

 On June 6, 2024, Visa opened its new headquarters building at 300 Toni Stone Crossing in the Mission Rock development in San Francisco's Mission Bay neighborhood.
 The building was officially designated as the Market Support Center on its opening date, rather than a "headquarters" building as indicated in its original 2019 announcement.
 The company's 2024 filings with the U.S. Securities and Exchange Commission designate a post office box as its official address.
 Despite that ambiguity, the office of Visa's chief executive officer is based in the Market Support Center.
 The building features outdoor terraces, a rooftop deck, and views of San Francisco Giants baseball games and other events at Oracle Park across McCovey Cove.

-Ownership

-Visa is mainly owned by institutional investors, who own over 95% of shares.
-The largest shareholders in December 2023 were: